+Soft Tissue Injury of the Knee

+Knee 4

-Undisplaced Patella Fracture Knee 2 Fracture Care Team: Shared Care Plan Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments: Eastbourne 0300 131 4788 Conquest 0300 131 4861 Casting Department: Eastbourne 0300 131 5564 Casting Department: Conquest 0300 131 4860
+Fracture Care Team: Shared Care Plan

+Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments:

+- Eastbourne 0300 131 4788

+- Conquest 0300 131 4861

+Casting Department: Eastbourne 0300 131 5564 Casting Department: Conquest 0300 131 4860

-This information explains the ongoing management of your injury.
-You have sustained fracture of your patella (knee cap) in your knee.
-You may walk on your leg as comfort allows.
-You must wear the splint fitted by the Emergency Department.
-You can only remove the splint to wash your leg daily.
-You must keep your knee straight when washing it and replace the splint afterwards.
+This information leaflet explains the ongoing management of your injury.

+You have sustained a soft tissue injury to your knee.
+You can walk on your leg as comfort allows.
+You can use crutches and/or a splint if supplied by the Emergency Department.
 Your knee may be swollen.
 Resting and elevating it will help.
-Take pain killers as required.
+Take pain killers as prescribed.
 If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please phone the Fracture Care Team for advice.
+Soft tissue injuries can take approximately 3 months to heal, and you will need to adjust your activity level until your movement returns and your pain has reduced.
 If you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area, please get in touch using the telephone number at the top of this letter.
-Picture of injury:
+You may have an appointment in fracture clinic where we will assess your knee once the immediate pain and swelling has decreased.
+The Specialist will decide if further treatment is required.
+Picture of injury -

 Please follow the Management / Rehabilitation plan shown below:

-Weeks since injury Rehabilitation plan

-0 - 6 Wear the splint fitted by the Emergency Department.
-You may remove it for personal hygiene and to apply a cold pack.
-However you must keep your leg straight at all times.
-The splint can be worn either under or over your clothes depending on what you find most comfortable.
+Weeks since injury Rehabilitation plan 0 - 3 If given a splint in the Emergency Department you can wear this as required.
+The splint can be removed to apply cold packs and to start gentle exercises shown below.
+The splint can be worn either under or over your clothes depending on what you find most comfortable as seen in picture.
 You are allowed to put weight through the leg as is comfortable, with or without crutches.
-Continue to wear the splint as advised in your fracture clinic appointment.

-Initial advice

-Cold packs:
+3 - 6 You should gradually do more activity and may use the splint and crutches less.
+Your knee should not give way when walking.
+Initial advice Cold packs:

 A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short term pain relief.
 Apply this to the sore area for up to 15 minutes, every few hours ensuring the ice is never in direct contact with the skin.
-Rest and Elevation:

-Try to rest the foot for the first 24-72 hours to allow the early stage of healing to begin.
+Rest and Elevation: Try to rest the foot for the first 24-72 hours to allow the early stage of healing to begin.
 Raise your ankle above the level of your hips to reduce swelling.
 You can use pillows or a stool to keep your foot up.
 Early weight-bearing and exercise: